Blue Morpho (Morpho peleides) Spanish Name: Morfo

 Biology and Natural History

-The most common butterfly in Central America and Costa Rica, this species receives favoritism by visitors and locals alike.
+The most common butterfly in Central America, this species receives favoritism by visitors and locals alike.
 Morpho butterfly wings are particularly brilliant because the color is due to structure, as opposed to pigment.
 The wing scales are constructed so they refract light in such a way that the blue is always bright.
 This color does not fade.
 The scales can, however, get rubbed off as the butterfly ages, knocks between leaves, and narrowly misses a bird’s beak or lizard’s mouth.

 For this species of morpho, males look for food earlier in the morning and females come out several hours later.
 Depending on the species or subspecies of morpho, the peak hours of activity may be earlier or later.
 Upon finding a meal of juicy rotting fruit, the morpho will feed with its wings closed.
 The large dark ocelli on the wing undersides will help it blend in with the surrounding forest.
 These ocelli resemble eyes too large for an insect, and may startle a potential predator as it approaches the morpho.